opencontainers/runc/man/runc-start.8.md

 # DESCRIPTION
    The start command creates an instance of a container for a bundle.
-The bundle is a directory with a specification file and a root filesystem.
+The bundle is a directory with a specification file named "config.json" and a root filesystem.

+The specification file includes an args parameter.
+The args parameter is used to specify command(s) that get run when the container is started.
+To change the command(s) that get executed on start, edit the args parameter of the spec.
+See "runc spec --help" for more explanation.

 # OPTIONS
    --bundle, -b         path to the root of the bundle directory, defaults to the current directory